-School respects the legal right of parents/carers to withdraw their child from all or part of the sex and relationship education programme, except for those statutory parts included in the science national curriculum.
+School respects the legal right of parents/carers to withdraw their child from all or part of the sex education programme, except for those statutory parts included in the science national curriculum.
+Children cannot be withdrawn from relationship education.

 A list of the statutory topics included in the science national curriculum at the different key stages, can be found in Appendix 2 - Science national curriculum.